ucdavis/endowmentreport/docs/index.md

 ---

 We are happy to sit down with you and walk you through the data and Airtable.
-If you would like to arrange a time, please email [Sergio Losada](mailto:slosada@ucdavis.edu).
+If you would like to arrange a time, please email [Daniella Hanson](mailto:dahanson@ucdavis.edu).